ASE-Workshop-2023/tutorial/_episodes/05-in-built-calculators.md

 {: .discussion}

 > ## Exercise: Lennard-Jones binding curve
-> Try choosing a value of sigma and varying the distance between the atoms.
+> Try varying the distance between the atoms.
 Can you reproduce the classic plot of a Lennard-Jones binding curve?
 {: .challenge}